zanzo2003/Desikalakar-EPICS-Project/README.md

-# Desikalakar: Empowering Indian Artisans
+# DesiKalakaar: Empowering Indian Artisans

-Desikalakar is an EPICS (Engineering Projects in Community Service) project aimed at establishing a digital marketplace specifically for Indian artisans.
+DesiKalakaar is an EPICS (Engineering Projects in Community Service) project aimed at establishing a digital marketplace specifically for Indian artisans.
 Our goal is to empower artisans by providing them with a platform to showcase and sell their unique crafts to a global audience.
 We focus on less mainstream crafts like Dhokra art, Phulkari embroidery, and Channapatna toys, with the aim of preventing the extinction of these age-old practices while promoting cultural heritage.

 ## Objectives
 - Establish a digital marketplace for Indian artisans.